-Now is a great time to enjoy the River Murray at its best.
-However visitors are reminded to exercise caution at all times when using the river and seek local advice.
+Now is a great time to enjoy the River Murray.
+However visitors are reminded to exercise caution at all times when using the river and to seek local advice.

-The flow to South Australia comprises the normal October Entitlement Flow of 5.5 GL/day and unregulated flow.
+The flow to South Australia comprises the normal November Entitlement Flow of 6 GL/day (includes environmental water on SA licence) and unregulated flow.